Material Sensible (Sensitive Material)

 This documentary, created and produced by the Photographic Foundation and directed and edited by Ana de Quadras, has sound post-production by Raúl Lucea and colorist Cristina Pérez.
 It contains photographs by Núria Prieto, which document the making of the third edition of the participatory photography project.

-Preview of the documentary
+Trailer of the documentary